Intellectual property rights and research data

 Ownership of IP follows creation, so it is important to be clear about who is and is not the creator of a dataset or piece of software.
 The creation of research outputs is often a collective endeavour, involving the work of many hands, which may belong to staff and students of the University, as well as employees of other organisations.

 If you are collecting and processing secondary data from existing sources (e.g. a commercial database, posts to a social media site such as Twitter, data collected and made available by other researchers), then you do not own the data or have any rights in them.
 You may have defined permissions to use the data under contract or according to the data provider's licence, and these may or may not allow you to publish a subset of the data or any derived version of the data as a research output.
+For example, data in a commercial database will be provided under a licence prohibiting their distribution.
+In contrast, government and research data are often made available under open licences, such as Creative Commons Attribution, which permit copying and distribution.

 If you wish to use secondary data, consider as early as possible in your research whether you are likely to want to reproduce any subset of the data or any derived dataset as part of your eventual research outputs.
 If such permissions are not granted through the copyright owner's standard licence, it may be possible to negotiate them.
 Bear in mind that permissions may distinguish between non-commercial and commercial uses, and that there may be a cost to secure any permissions.